Horse Nutrition for Shedding Season

 - Sometimes, hair growth accelerates with metabolic changes, and shedding is slow or nonexistent.
 These tests are also helpful in assessing your horse’s laminitis risk, which coincidentally peaks in spring and fall when grasses are lush and stressed.

-The key takeaway is to let your vet help if shedding or growing a new coat is delayed, abnormal, or not occurring.
+The key takeaway is to let your vet help if shedding or growing a new coat is delayed, abnormal, or not occurring at all.
+Work with an equine nutritionist to fine-tune horse nutrition for shedding.
 Then curry some more!

 Video